Private Group Tours to Scotland

 Day 1 – Welcome to Glasgow

-Meet in Glasgow for a welcome dinner and a 1-night stay.
-Our historic hotel has hosted stars including Frank Sinatra and Charlie Chaplin and even features in the James Bond book Licence Renewed.
+Meet in Glasgow for a 1-night stay.
+Your historic hotel has hosted stars including Frank Sinatra and Charlie Chaplin and even features in the James Bond book Licence Renewed.
 It is also conveniently located next to Glasgow Central station.

 Day 2 – West Highland Line

-A morning at leisure before our lunchtime train.
+A morning at leisure before your lunchtime train.
 The hotel is centrally located, near many of Glasgow's best museums and art galleries.
-Later, we board the ScotRail service which runs along the shores of Loch Lomond, round the horseshoe curve and over Rannoch Moor to Fort William for a 2-night stay.
+Later, you board the ScotRail service which runs along the shores of Loch Lomond, round the horseshoe curve and over Rannoch Moor to Fort William for a 2-night stay.

 Day 3 – Jacobite Steam